20 Things You Might Not Know About Me

 hellO 2011

 2010 was an amazing year.
 Among the many significant milestones were our first family cruise, the purchase of our dreamboat, the jettisoning of most of our worldly possessions to move on to said dreamboat, lost teeth, first bike rides and first ocean passage.
 Our transition to boat life, despite it’s smells, minimalism, and tight quarters has created a stronger, happier, more cooperative family than we had on land.
-2010 looked like a very hard act to follow. ...
+2010 looked like a very hard act to follow.
+But 2011, oh 2011.
+If we can hit our goal with even 75% accuracy this will be a bumper year.
+If we do nothing else, we will plan for and depart on a sailing trip around the world.
+This has been our family’s largest, most ambitions, and most consistent goal for 10 years.
+Ruby and Olive were both born with the promise of an eventual trip around the world.
+Looking back, so many of their most precious observations, thoughts, and dreams have revolved around the themes of sailing, travel, and being together as a family.
+When we took our test run to Catalina both kids volunteered that it was their favorite vacation ever, they couldn’t wait until it was every day. ...

 January 2, 2011 · 3 min · Tucker Bradford